doorstop-dev/doorstop/README.md

 Installation
 ------------

-Doorstop can be installed with `pip`:
+Doorstop can be installed with 'pip':

-    pip install Doorstop
+    $ pip install Doorstop

 After installation, Doorstop is available on the command-line:

-    doorstop --help
+    $ doorstop --help

-And the package is available under the name `doorstop`:
+And the package is available under the name 'doorstop':

-    python
+    $ python
     >>> import doorstop
     >>> doorstop.__version__